 Welcome to a snowy world of literature and liberty.
 Here you’ll find magic in both fact and fiction….

 We launched Snowy Fictions in March 2019.
-The founder, Madeleine Jones, wanted a blog that celebrates free speech in literature.
+The founder, Madeleine, wanted to celebrate history and literature.

-Because Snowy Fictions provides alternatives to postmodernism and moral relativism.
+Snowy Fictions provides alternatives to moral relativism.
 We do that by exploring literature and discussing creative writing, film and comics.
 There are growing sections on philosophy, history and travel, giving you a wide scope of content to read and discuss.
 Our articles are often used as educational guides and resources from leading high schools across the world.
 This is because Madeleine Rose Jones – a published journalist and an aspiring novelist – values excellence and high-quality content.

-Our goal is to not replace critical theory with a dogmatic approach of our own, but to combine various approaches together, and to promote meaningful debate about fiction’s role in the 21st century.
+Our goal is to not replace divisive theories with a dogmatic approach of our own, but to combine various approaches together, and to promote meaningful debate about fiction’s role in the 21st century.
 This blog isn’t about Madeleine’s own politics, either.
 It’s a better vision of literature: where excellence, skill and originality thrive.

 We are proud of Snowy Fictions, and what the future holds for us.